mitchHay/devblog/devblog/posts/creating-a-blog-with-next-13.md

 ### What's popular?

 Another key factor for me is to consider what is currently popular.
 I do like to form my own opinions of course, but a frameworks popularity can narrow down a bit of the selection process.
 Why?
-Things like community support are super important (to me at least) so I know I have a support network behind me in case I hit a roadblock, or I need to extend the framework to add certain functionality; with a larger community it's increasingly likely that an npm package would exist with the functionality I would require (e.g. dynamic sitemap generation).
+Things like community support are super important (to me at least) so I know I have a support network behind me in case I hit a roadblock, or I need to extend the framework to add certain functionality; with a larger community it's increasingly likely that an npm package/solution would exist with the functionality I would require (e.g. dynamic sitemap generation) - of course not having one isn't the end of the world, but a larger network means I can spend more time focusing on my blog, rather than the tools required to support it.
 A thriving community also means more features and bugfixes (assuming the framework is open source).
 More of that makes for a happy Mitchy.

 ### Pull the numbers up!